GaabrielCH/GaabrielCH/README.md

 ### I'm a Full Stack Developer and Computer Science Student at the Federal Technological University of Paraná in Brazil.

-- 🌱 I’m currently learning AngularJS, ReactJS, Typescript, SpringBoot.
+- 🌱 I’m currently learning AngularJS, ReactJS, Typescript, SpringBoot, Python.
-- 👯 I’m looking to collaborate on open source projects related to web development.
+- 👯 I’m looking to collaborate on open source projects related to web development and others.
 - 🥅 2025 Goals: Improve my skills as a Developer and learn new technologies.

 ##